sqreen/security-page/docs/markdown-content.md

 **Role-based access control**

 Role-based access control (RBAC) is offered on all our accounts and allows our users to define roles and permissions.

-(SQREEN-CUSTOMER
-**Suspicious user monitoring**
-We use tools to monitor suspicious behaviors and react fast in case of account takeovers.
-It also protects customers against data theft by blocking credential stuffing or brute force attacks.)

 ## Compliance
 <!--- __Recommended for:__ >Series A/Series B startups or earlier if you handle medical/financial data or have enterprise customers.  --->